 If you want to learn more about the process to have a father’s name removed from your birth certificate, read on!

 This is an important question that you need to have answered before you embark on this process.
-In the UK, you can remove a father from a birth certificate, but only if that person is not your natural and biological father.
+In the UK, you can remove a father from a birth certificate, but only if that person is not your true biological father.
 You cannot remove the father entry from your birth certificate if the person listed on your birth certificate is your natural father.

 It is very rare to be able to modify a birth certificate in this way, as it is a very involved process.
 UK law requires that the biological father be recorded on every birth certificate as a matter of public record.
 This is why you cannot just remove and not replace a father’s information on your birth certificate.